Zellic/solidity-parser/docs/source/getstarted/twoASTs.rst

 * Imports need to be resolved using path resolution rules.
 * Pragmas influence the compiler version.
-* Using statements change what members are available for a type in a given scope.
+* Using statements change which members are available for a type in a given scope.

 These are complicated details that aren't useful to most people who need to the use the AST; they just want to deal with a simple AST interface that lets them easily navigate the Solidity code.